oxbridgeltd/finance-plugin-woocommerce/readme.txt

 Widget Prefix: Allows you to add a prefix to the "Product Widget".
 Widget Suffix: Allows you to add a suffix to the "Product Widget".
 Enable/Disable Automatic Fulfillment: Allows you to select if an "Activation" call should be made automatically to the lender once the order goes to "Completed"
+Enable/Disable Automatic Refunds: Allows you to select if a "Refund" call should be made automatically to the lender once the order goes to "Refunded"
+Enable/Disable Automatic Cancellation: Allows you to select if an "Cancellation" call should be made automatically to the lender once the order goes to "Cancelled"

  == Changelog ==
 Version 1.0.0 Initial Release

+Version 1.0.1

+Added the ability to Cancel and Refund applications through WooCommerce Added Transient (caching values) on WooCommerce to prevent unnecessary API calls